uclahs-cds/package-BoutrosLab-plotting-general/README.md

 All functions within this package are capable of producing plots that are of the quality to be presented in scientific publications and journals.
 P'ng et al.; [BPG: Seamless, automated and interactive visualization of scientific data](doi:10.1186/s12859-019-2610-2); BMC Bioinformatics 2019.

+## Installation
+To install the latest public release of BoutrosLab.plotting.general from CRAN:

+`install.packages("Boutros.plotting.general")`

+Or to install the latest development version from Github:

+`devtools::install_github("uclahs-cds/public-R-BoutrosLab-plotting-general")`

 ## Contributors
 Please see list of [Contributors](https://uclahs-cds.github.io/public-R-BoutrosLab-plotting-general/authors.html) at GitHub